xuankimtran/docs-1/pages/katalon-studio/docs/create-test-case.md

 The recent list will have two sections: **Object Folder** and **Test Object**.

-* **Test Object:** Display the names of the last 5 selected objects
+* **Test Object:** Displays/contains the names of the last 5 selected objects
-* **Object Folder:** Display the names of 5 folders that contain any recently used objects
+* **Object Folder:** Displays/contains the names of 5 folders that contains any recently used objects

 ## Generate Test Steps in Script view

-Once a new test case is created, you can switch to the **Script view** using the corresponding tab at the footer of the test case editor.
+Once a new test case is created, you can switch to the **Script view** using the corresponding tab at the bottom of the test case editor.
 Test steps specified in the **Manual view** are translated into a Groovy script in **Script view**.

 <img src="https://github.com/katalon-studio/docs-images/raw/master/katalon-studio/docs/create-test-case/script-view.png" alt="script view" width="100%">

-The import statement in a test script allows referencing to classes to be used.
+By using the import statement in a test script, you can reference to the classes you wish to use.
 Expand the **import** section to see all default imported classes by Katalon Studio.
 The name after 'as' in each import statement is an alias for the class.
 You can change the alias for each class.
 These classes are necessary for composing a test script.

 ### Use Built-in Keywords in Script view

 Katalon Studio is an automation tool that supports keyword-driven testing.
-All keywords are grouped into **[WebUI](http://docs.katalon.com/display/KD/Web+UI)**, **[Mobile](http://docs.katalon.com/display/KD/Mobile)**, and **[WebService](http://docs.katalon.com/display/KD/Web+Service)** package accordingly.
+All keywords are grouped into **[WebUI](http://docs.katalon.com/display/KD/Web+UI)**, **[Mobile](http://docs.katalon.com/display/KD/Mobile)**, and **[WebService](http://docs.katalon.com/display/KD/Web+Service)** packages accordingly.
 Press **Ctrl + Space** to view these packages and functions from the imported classes.

 The following API docs may prove useful when working in Script view: